Maykeye/macatemy/design/mahouneko.md

 Secondary attribute are based upon other attributes.

-- Constitution (Base: strength, aux: agility) - affects maximum health and its regeneration
+- Constitution (Based on strength, agility) - affects maximum health and its regeneration
-- Speed (Base: agility, aux: Strength) - affects movement speed
+- Speed (Based on agility, Strength) - affects movement speed
-- Perception (Base: intelligence, aux: Luck) - affects how much cat can see
+- Perception (Based on intelligence, Luck) - affects how much cat can see
-- Melee combat (Base: strength, aux: agility, luck) - affects melee attacks
+- Melee combat (Based on strength, agility) - affects melee attacks
-- Ranged combat (Base: agility, aux: luck) - affects ranged attacks
+- Ranged combat (Based on agility, luck) - affects ranged attacks
-- Magic combat (Base: magic, aux: luck)
+- Magic combat (Based on magic, luck)
-- Willpower (Base: intelligence, aux: charm) - affects mental resistance
+- Willpower (Based on intelligence, charm) - affects mental resistance

 ### Secondary attributes related to school of magic.